madetech/data-101/modules/supplementary/Databases.md

   -	The concept of NoSQL databases became popular with Internet giants like Google, Facebook, Amazon, etc. who deal with huge volumes of data

-  -	In the year 1998- Carlo Strozzi use the term NoSQL for his lightweight, open-source relational database
+  -	In the year 1998- Carlo Strozzi used the term NoSQL for his lightweight, open-source relational database

-  -	NoSQL databases never follow the relational model it is either schema-free or has relaxed schemas
+  -	NoSQL databases never follow the relational model.
+It is either schema-free or has relaxed schemas

   -	Four types of NoSQL Database are 1).
 Key-value Pair Based 2).
 Column-oriented Graph 3).
 Graphs based 4).
 Document-oriented